Buy Autodesk Autocad Mechanical Software

 Power Dimensioning and GD&T Annotations

-Power dimensioning streamlines the dimension creation process.
-Abbreviated dialog boxes appear only when necessary, with most settings controlled by your active drafting standard.
-You can configure default behaviors for dimension appearance, text format, and tolerance display to minimize repeated input.
+Power dimensioning streamlines the dimension creation process with abbreviated dialog boxes appearing only when necessary.
+Most settings are controlled by your active drafting standard to minimize repeated input.

-GD&T symbol libraries include geometric tolerancing symbols, welding symbols, and surface texture indicators.
-You can preconfigure frequently used symbols and save them for quick access.
-Symbol libraries ensure your annotations comply with current standards and maintain consistency across all drawings.
+GD&T symbol libraries include geometric tolerancing symbols, welding symbols, and surface texture indicators with preconfigured frequently used symbols saved for quick access.

 Layer Management Automation